erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 :::::::::::::::::::::::::::::::::::::: callout
 WAIT I thought there were TEN classes!?
 Where is the rest of the data?

-The Spyder IDE uses the '...' notation when it "hides" some of the data for display purposes.
+A lot of IDEs use the '...' notation to "hides" some of the data for display purposes.

 To view the entire array, go the Variable Explorer in the upper right hand corner of your Spyder IDE and double click on the 'train_labels' object.
 This will open a new window that shows all of the columns.